 Short breaks for families

-All Local Authorities must offer a Short Breaks Statement for Disabled Children.
-Short Breaks can include: after school clubs, holiday clubs, care for your child in the home during the day, overnight care and residential care.
+All local authorities (councils) must offer a Short Breaks Statement for Disabled Children.
+Short breaks can include: after school clubs, holiday clubs, care for your child in the home during the day, overnight care and residential care.
 In Croydon, you may be able to access many short breaks, such as youth clubs, after school clubs and the annual summer scheme, without having an assessment.
-You can find information about Croydon Short Breaks on Croydon Council’s website or by contacting the 0-25 SEND Social Care Service on 020 8726 6400.
+You can find information about Croydon short breaks on Croydon Council’s website or by contacting the 0-25 SEND Social Care Service on 020 8726 6400.

 Getting more support